 - Like with pads, mattress toppers can either be designed so they just sit on the top of the mattress or there could be elastic bands to keep them in position.

-Pad or topper, there is no better or worse, it simply boils down to requirement and preference.
+Pad or topper, there is no better or worse, it merely boils down to requirement and preference.

-If buying a mattress pad, get one which is washable, else it simply beats the purpose.
-Also look for something quite thick, you will notice a huge difference in longevity and comfort too.
-Most of the best mattress pads will have some mechanism to secure it in place in order to prevent movement.
+If buying a mattress pad, get one that is washable, else it simply beats the purpose.
+Also, look for something quite thick, you will notice a huge difference in longevity and comfort too.
+Most of the best mattress pads will have some mechanism to secure it in place to prevent movement.

-There are certainly both pros and cons of mattress toppers, however, if you’re considering buying, try to get one that has a removable and washable cover, this makes addressing hygiene and cleanliness very easy.
-Also, ones which have elastic bands to keep in place are beneficial.
-Lastly, even if the cost is slightly more, opt for something over 2 inches, it will last longer and the comfort will be more noticeable.
+There are indeed both pros and cons of mattress toppers, however, if you’re considering buying, try to get one that has a removable and washable cover, this makes addressing hygiene and cleanliness very easy.
+Also, ones that have elastic bands to keep in place are beneficial.
+Lastly, even if the cost is slightly more, opt for something over 2 inches, it will last longer, and the comfort will be more noticeable.